winesapOS/winesapOS/README.md

     - Internal = 512 GB NVMe SSD.
     - External = 512 GB USB 3.2 Gen 2 (USB 3.1) SSD.

-Most flash drives are too slow to run an operating system on and provide a good experience.
+Most flash drives and SD cards are too slow to run an operating system on and provide a good experience.
 For the best experience, use one of these [recommended flash drives](https://www.tomshardware.com/best-picks/best-flash-drives) or any SSD.

 ### Setup